gmc-code/PC-algorithms/docs/pseudocode/input_and_output.rst

                 .. code-block:: pseudocode

-                    Input "Enter your age in years:"
+                    INPUT "Enter your age in years:"

             .. tab-item:: Q2